noe2019/Smart-Lending/README.md

 ## 4. Loan Portfolio Health Assessment

-Analyze the performance of different loan types and identify factors influencing loan success.
+Analyze the Key Performance Indicators (KPIs) of the loan portfolio, in order to see how the bank is doing.

 #### 4.1.
 Loan Status Distribution
-###### 4.1.1.
+##### 4.1.1.
 Distribution Table

 | Loan Status  | Number of Loans | Proportion of Total Loans |
 |--------------|-----------------|---------------------------|